 - Stir in the tomatoes, cheese cubes, and mini pepperonis.

-- Whisk together the oil, vinegar, and oregano.
-Pour over the noodles and toss to coat.
+- Whisk the oil, vinegar, and oregano in a small bowl.
+Pour it over the noodles and toss to coat.

 - Refrigerate until ready to serve.
 Season to taste with salt and pepper right before serving.